 In 2020, the average credit score for an approved mortgage applicant was 760.
 And in order to get the lowest mortgage rate possible with the lowest amount of fees, you need a credit score of 800+.

 Further, many banks are requiring at least 20% down, especially if you are going to take out a jumbo loan.
 The mortgage lending industry has really tightened, especially during the pandemic.
 The lending industry doesn’t want to go back to the 2008-2009 financial crisis days where they experienced a wave of defaults from borrowers who couldn’t afford their mortgages.

-My last mortgage refinance took 97 days to complete after averaging only 45 days for my previous three refinances between 2005-2010.
+In 2016, my mortgage refinance took 97 days to complete after averaging only 45 days for my previous three refinances between 2005-2010.

 After writing dozens of posts, reading hundreds of comments, and speaking to multiple loan officers offline and online for the past 18 months, I’ve come with six definitive reasons as to why refinancing a mortgage now is as fast as a stampede of turtles running through peanut butter.

 If you plan to go through a mortgage refinance, mentally plan for a three to four month long process.
 Happiness is about managing expectations.

 Why Does It Take So Long To Refinance A Mortgage Today